Graduate from TCC

 To transfer to another school, you must:

 - Request a change to your I-20 form, which specifies the school U.S. immigration allows you to attend.
 This must be completed within 60 days of completing your studies or your OPT employment, or you will be in violation of your F1 status.
-If you are not sure when your 60-day grace period expires, please consult the International Admissions Office immediately.
+If you are not sure when your 60-day grace period expires, please consult International Admissions immediately.

 Incomplete transfer requests will not be processed.